isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-graphs/c-add-chg-metrics.md

 ---
 description: Steps to add a new metric or to change a metric.
-seo-description: Steps to add a new metric or to change a metric.
-seo-title: Add and change a metrics
 solution: Analytics
 title: Add and change a metrics
 topic: Data workbench